bazzline/php_component_requirement/README.md

 * After we found strange parts of code, we want to put that into a sentence to spot the business logic
 * We want to have a generic component where you can reuse business items
 * Since business logic can became nested, the component should handle this
+* Add simple way to prevent requirement from future changes (added by locking in [1.0.1](https://github.com/stevleibelt/php_component_requirement/tree/1.0.1))
+* Add simple way to disable requirement evaluation (added by shutdown in [1.0.5](https://github.com/stevleibelt/php_component_requirement/tree/1.0.5))

+The build status of the current master branch is tracked by Travis CI:
+[![Build Status](https://travis-ci.org/stevleibelt/php_component_requirement.png?branch=master)](http://travis-ci.org/stevleibelt/php_component_requirement)

 After we (take a look to the credits please) tied up the requirements, it took some time to get a feeling of how to put this into classes.
 After a while, i had a longer talk with a team member and he presented me his idea.
 I liked his idea but found some drawbacks.
 Since it this is a normal way of coding, it really isn't a fault of the team member (and i'm also not a better programmer then he), but thats how this component was initial created.
 While i was on my way back home, i had some ideas how to keep things simple and generic and started that project.
 On the next day, [jens](http://www.howtrueisfalse.de/ "jens blog - howtrueisfalse.de") joined me and we quickly made some progress and where able to tag [version 1.0.0](https://github.com/stevleibelt/php_component_requirement/tree/1.0.2 "version 1.0.2 of php component requirement") pretty soon.

-The build status of the current master branch is tracked by Travis CI:
-[![Build Status](https://travis-ci.org/stevleibelt/php_component_requirement.png?branch=master)](http://travis-ci.org/stevleibelt/php_component_requirement)

 # Common Terms And Names